 Her teaching covers diverse topics such as ethnographic methods and theory; language and social life; law, culture and society; and gender and sexuality.
 She currently serves as the department’s director of Undergraduate Studies and as a member of the Women’s Studies board on campus.

-Conley, R. (under contract).
+Conley, R. (2016).
 Executing Language: Discourses of rationality and empathy in jurors’ death penalty decisions.
 Oxford University Press.

-Conley, R. (forthcoming, 2013).
+Conley, R. (2013).
 Living with the Decision that Someone Will Die: Linguistic distance and empathy in jurors’ death penalty decisions.
 Language in Society.
 PDF

 Conley, R. & J.M.
 Conley (2009).
 Stories from the Jury Room: How jurors use narrative to process evidence.
 Studies in Law, Politics, and Society 49(2).
 PDF